brassc/FSL/README.md

 In `longitudinal_main.py`, the difference between reference and deformed area is plotted, grouped by patient and timepoint.

-Area change relative to first scan is also plotted (saved as `area_change_longitudinal.png`) as smooth splines.
+Area change relative to first scan is also plotted (saved as `area_change_longitudinal.png`) as smooth splines for patients with more than 2 datapoints, and as a straight line for patients with 2 data points.
 Original data first area is taken as datum 0, magnitude of other points is adjusted to reflect the new datum.
 A cubic spline is created from thi offset data and plotted.